Quick Answer (Featured Snippet):

-SPM = strategy: right project selection, alignment with business
+– SPM = strategy: right project selection, alignment with the business

 Full Article

-Before differentiating, it is important to understand that these acronyms describe the scope and level of decision-making in portfolio management.
+Before distinguishing between them, it is important to understand that these acronyms describe the scope and level of decision-making in portfolio management.

 PPM (Project Portfolio Management):

-It is the discipline of managing multiple projects as a portfolio, focusing on optimizing execution.
-It answers questions such as:
+It is the practice of managing multiple projects as a portfolio, with a focus on optimizing execution.
+It addresses questions such as:

-• How many projects can we execute in parallel with our resources?
+- How many projects can we run simultaneously with our resources?

-• How can bottlenecks and dependencies between projects be avoided?
+- How can you avoid bottlenecks and dependencies between projects?

-• What is the best schedule to minimize conflicts?
+- What is the best schedule for minimizing conflicts?

-• Is each project on track in terms of schedule, scope, and cost?
+- Is every project on track in terms of schedule, scope, and cost?

 PPM is essentially operational.
-It assumes that projects have already been selected and the focus is on executing them well.
+It assumes that projects have already been selected and focuses on executing them effectively.

 SPM (Strategic Portfolio Management):

-It is the discipline of aligning investment in projects with business strategy, focusing on selection and governance.
-It answers questions such as:
+This discipline involves aligning project investments with business strategy, with a focus on selection and governance.
+It addresses questions such as:

-• Which projects help you achieve these goals?
+- What projects help her achieve these goals?

-• How to decide between competitors on a limited budget?
+- How do you choose between competitors when you have a limited budget?

 SPM is essentially strategic.
 The focus is on “doing the right projects,” not just “doing projects well.”